 Jürg Rainer Schwyter, Ph.D.
 (Cambridge)

 I used to be Professor of English Linguistics and Head of the Lausanne English Department when, in February 2009, I suffered a severe brain stroke.
 I continue to recover, albeit slowly.
-Having retired from my post in 2020, I am now a private scholar specialising on strokes and aphasia as well as socio- and historical linguistics; and I am also a board member of Aphasie Suisse, a national association that deals with all aspects of aphasia.
+Having retired from my post in 2020 due to the corona crisis, I am now a private scholar specialising on strokes and aphasia as well as socio- and historical linguistics.

 For all those not familiar with a brain stroke and the severe consequences – particularly on language – it can have, I recommend reading the articles I wrote for CUP’s English Today (‘“Me talk funny”: A stroke patient’s personal account’, and the update ‘Ten Years After the Stroke‘), for Babel (‘Losing Language – Multilingualism and Aphasia‘) and for the International Journal of English Linguistics (‘Multilingualism in Stroke Patients’).

-Specifically communication problems of an aphasic are dealt with in talk I gave for the Stoke Alliance for Europe (SAFE); it can be found under “Communication in Everyday Life” (it is at 34:40, and the questions are at 1:18:50).
+Specifically communication problems of a person with aphasia are dealt with in talk I gave for the Stoke Alliance for Europe (SAFE); it can be found under “Communication in Everyday Life” (it is at 34:40, and the questions are at 1:18:50).
 And how complex and complicated re-integration into the workplace is, can be seen in my latest article ‘Work integration with aphasia at the University of Lausanne: A personal story’ in Aphasie und verwandte Gebiete (pp. 10-18).
+Originated from an idea of Aphasia Friendly Canada, finally, I have translated into German, and adapted for Switzerland, the ‘Schulung zum Umgang mit Menschen mit Aphasie im Kundenverkehr’; this training course helps businesses to become more aphasia friendly and offers support for the social interaction with people with aphasia.

 You might find the pamphlet ‘fascination brain’, including my contribution on multilingualism on pp. 15-16, published by the Ligue Suisse pour le Cerveau, Schweizerische Hirnliga, Lega Svizerra per il Cervello also very helpful.
 Illuminating is also the book by Barbara Lukesch who asks ‘Who are we Without Language?
 The Aphasia Experiment’: ten people from vastly different backgrounds share their experience during one day of self-imposed silence.
 Their experience gives outsiders an inkling of what aphasia is and the impact of such a disorder on aphasic people.
 Finally, how people with aphasia can be directly involved in aphasia research is highlighted in the article ‘Research Involvement and Engagement in Aphasia Research’.